 Now, in a third gesture, the phrase is released into the sky, materialized as a sculpture installed on the flat roof of a private home.
 It is here, on the last untouched horizontal planes of Prishtina's shifting architecture, that Selmani finds space to express something fleeting yet urgent: a thought, a dream, a utopia.

-Referencing Charles Baudelaire's poetic longing to escape the mundane - to flee toward the sky as a space of ideals, freedom, and infinite possibility - the work takes that ambition literally.
-The sky becomes not just a metaphor but a site; not a backdrop, but the ultimate destination for ideas too big to be grounded.
+The sky is full of dreams, and the earth is full of shadows.